-General Shipping Requirements for the Importation of Adult Honey Bees to the Continental United States from Canada and New Zealand
+Shipping Requirements to Import Adult Honey Bees to the Continental United States from New Zealand

 The following are general shipping requirements for the importation of adult honey bees to the Continental United States from New Zealand:

 - Importation is limited to queens plus attendants or package bees (a queen plus three to five pounds of worker bees)